alajusticia/laravel-logins/README.md

 php artisan vendor:publish --tag="logins-config"
 ```

-Run the `logins:install` command (this will run the required database migrations):
+Run the `logins:install` command (this will run the required database migrations and create the files if using a starter kit):

 ```bash
 php artisan logins:install
 ```

+Use `php artisan logins:install --force` to overwrite generated UI files.

 ### Prepare your authenticatable models